awiggs/chip-gr8/docsource/pages/docs.md

 Allows an AI agent to perform `action` (action is an input key value) and steps the CHIP-8 emulator forward `sampleRate` clock cycles.

 #### `.ctx()`
-Returns an instance of the CHIP-8’s VRAM in a numpy compliant format (lazyarray).
+Returns an instance of the CHIP-8’s VRAM in a NumPy compliant format (Lazyarray).
 Pixel values can be addressed directly. (eg. a pixel at position (16, 8) can be retrieved with `ctx()[16, 8]`).
 This method is safe to call repeatedly.

 #### `.done()`
 Returns True if the VM is done and has NOT been reset.